Travis Jankowski Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Astros pitching staff ranks 11th in MLB.
+- The pitching staff for the Astros has a collective 9.3 K/9, the ninth-best in the league.

-- The Astros have the sixth-ranked team ERA across all league pitching staffs (3.76).
+- The Astros have the 10th-ranked team ERA across all MLB pitching staffs (3.92).

-- Astros pitchers combine to give up 14 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Astros pitchers combine to rank 11th in baseball in home runs given up (15 total, 1.1 per game).

-- Garcia (0-1) gets the starting nod for the Astros, his third of the season.
+- The Astros will send Brown (1-0) to the mound to make his third start of the season.

-- In his most recent appearance on Saturday, the right-hander tossed four innings against the Minnesota Twins, allowing four earned runs while surrendering six hits.
+- His last time out came on Sunday against the Minnesota Twins, when the right-hander threw seven innings, surrendering no earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.